RJ2506/Acit-Node-Project/breakdownOfWork.md

 I worked on the following task:

 1. Added Local Login and Registration.

 Rodolf John Gayem:
 I worked on the following tasks:

 1. Added another Strategy: Github login.
 2. Created the dashboard and logout route.

+Clinton Kai Hin Wong:
+I worked on the following tasks:

+1. Added underlying features and support for admin panel.
+2. Added Admin Dashboard.
+3. Added access to /admin only for users with role: "admin".